101st Airborne Division

 The 101st Airborne Division (Air Assault) ("Screaming Eagles") is a light infantry division of the United States Army that specializes in air assault operations.
 The 101st is designed to plan, coordinate, and execute brigade-sized air assault operations that can be conducted in one period of darkness, at distances up to 500 nautical miles (926 kilometers), to seize key terrain and hold it for up to 14 days.
-In recent years, the 101st was active in foreign internal defense and counterterrorism operations in Iraq, in Afghanistan in 2015–2016, and in Syria, as part of Operation Inherent Resolve in 2018–2021.
+In recent years, the 101st was active in security force assistance and counterinsurgency operations in Iraq, in Afghanistan in 2015–2016, and in Syria, as part of Operation Inherent Resolve in 2018–2021.

 Established in 1918, the 101st Division was first constituted as an airborne unit in 1942.
 During World War II, it gained renown for its role in Operation Overlord (the D-Day landings and airborne landings on 6 June 1944, in Normandy, France); Operation Market Garden; the liberation of the Netherlands; and its action during the Battle of the Bulge around the city of Bastogne, Belgium.
 During the Vietnam War, the 101st Airborne Division fought in several major campaigns and battles, including the Battle of Hamburger Hill in 1969 and the Battle of Fire Support Base Ripcord in 1970.
 In mid-1968, the division was reorganized and redesignated as an airmobile division and in 1974, the division was again redesigned as an air assault division.
 The titles reflect the division's shift from airplanes to helicopters as the primary method of delivering troops into combat.

-At the height of the War on Terrorism, the 101st Airborne Division (Air Assault) had over 200 aircraft.
+At the height of the war on terrorism, the 101st Airborne Division (Air Assault) had over 200 aircraft.
 This shrank to just over 100 aircraft with the inactivation of the 159th Combat Aviation Brigade in 2015.
 In 2019, media reports suggested the Army was working to restore the 101st's aviation capabilities so it can return to lifting an entire brigade in one air assault.

 The 101st's headquarters is at Fort Campbell, Kentucky.
 Many members of the 101st are graduates of the U.S. Army Air Assault School, which is co-located with the division.
 The school is known as one of the Army's most difficult courses; only about half of those who begin it will graduate.

 The Screaming Eagles were referred to as "the tip of the spear" by former U.S. Secretary of Defense, Robert Gates, and the most potent and tactically mobile of the U.S. Army's divisions by General Edward C. Meyer, then Chief of Staff of the Army.